mikenguyen13/data_analysis/_book/26-dif-in-dif.md

 ## Staggered Dif-n-dif

+Recommendations by @baker2022much

+-   TWFE DiD regressions are suitable for single treatment periods or when treatment effects are homogeneous, provided there's a solid rationale for effect homogeneity.

+-   For TWFE staggered DiD, researchers should evaluate bias risks, plot treatment timings to check for variations, and use decompositions like @goodman2021difference when possible.
+If decompositions aren't feasible (e.g., unbalanced panel), the percentage of never-treated units can indicate bias severity.
+Expected treatment effect variability should also be discussed.

+-   In TWFE staggered DiD event studies, avoid binning time periods without evidence of uniform effects.
+Use full relative-time indicators, justify reference periods, and be wary of multicollinearity causing bias.

+-   To address treatment timing and bias concerns, use alternative estimators like stacked regressions, @sun2021estimating, @callaway2021difference, or separate regressions for each event with "clean" controls.

+-   Justify the selection of comparison groups (not-yet treated, last treated, never treated) and ensure the parallel-trends assumption holds, especially when anticipating no effects for certain groups.

+Notes:

 -   When subjects are treated at different point in time (variation in treatment timing across units), we have to use staggered DiD (also known as DiD event study or dynamic DiD).
 -   For design where a treatment is applied and units are exposed to this treatment at all time afterward, see [@athey2022design]